-Push the pedal crank mounts into the pedal crank recess.
+Push the pedal crank mounts into the pedal crank recess like shown in the graphic.

 Insert the strap retainer and pull tightly downwards as far as possible.

 Press release lever and slide in wheel recesses all the way as far as they will go.